pyfsi/coconut/coupling_components/coupled_solvers/test_single_solver.md

 The JSON settings for this `test_single_solver` are largely the same as in `coupled_solvers`, namely the dictionaries `type`, `settings`, `predictor`, `convergence_criterion` and `solver_wrappers`.
 The entry for `type` is obviously `test_single_solver`, the `settings` that one wants to use in the actual simulation, can be kept.
 Additionally to these directories, a mandatory directory `test_settings` is to be defined as well.
-An example case can be found in `examples/test_single_solver`.
+An illustration can be found in the example cases.
 The possibilities for the `test_settings` directory are listed in alphabetical order below.

 parameter|type|description